Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Is Timeline Mitopure worth the extra money over a generic?

 Mitopure is the exact urolithin A material used in the human trials and is the only option here that is NSF Certified for Sport, which matters if you are a tested athlete or want maximum dosing confidence in a new ingredient.
-But it costs roughly four times a generic that delivers the same 500 mg of urolithin A. In our view, if you simply want the clinically studied molecule at the clinical dose, a GMP-made generic like Double Wood delivers it at a fraction of the price.
+But it costs roughly four times a generic that delivers the same 500 mg of urolithin A. In our view, if you simply want the clinically studied molecule at the clinical dose, a tested generic like aeternum delivers it at a fraction of the price.
 The premium buys the trial pedigree and third-party sport certification, which is a defensible but steep upgrade.

 How much urolithin A should I take?